AlexRaschid/fullstackopen/README.md

 # fullstackopen
 https://fullstackopen.com/en/

-2022 Course offered by The University of Helsinki
+2022 Full Stack Course offered by The University of Helsinki